 Healthy Mexican?
 Yes.
 It is so easy to make Mexican food healthy!
-Just skip the cheese and go for the incredible fresh flavors of cilantro, lime, poblanos peppers, and such.
+Just skip the cheese and go for these incredible Shrimp Chalupas with Roast Poblano Sauce with fresh flavors of cilantro, lime, poblanos peppers, and such.
 This easy Shrimp Chalupa dinner recipe does all that and more with succulent shrimp and a light and creamy sauce made with roasted poblano peppers.
 There is just so much in this recipe to love.

 So these are happening folks.
 Chalupas.
 Creamy sauce.
 Awesome ingredients.
 Flavor flavor flavor.
 And it is all wholesome.
 Mexican dishes like this are like the easiest to do this to, because with such great flavor …which Mexican foods totally have, the grease and grime are just not needed.